 Dr. Deborah Ross has served on the JST-SCU faculty since 2013.
-She teaches field education and ministry courses and directs the M.Div. field education program.
+She teaches ministry and theological field education courses and directs the M.Div./S.T.B. field education program.
 Students engage in supervised ministry in San Francisco Bay Area parishes, universities, schools, prisons, hospitals, and non-profit organizations through the program.

 Deborah received her B.A. in Theology and Religious Studies with English from St. Mary's University, London.
 Her M.Th. in Pastoral Theology and Ph.D. in Theology are from Heythrop College, University of London.
-Deborah’s Ph.D. focused on the Rite of Christian Initiation of Adults (RCIA) faith-formation process.
-Her S.T.L. degree in Pastoral and Liturgical Theology is from the Jesuit School of Theology of Santa Clara University.
+Deborah’s Ph.D. focused on the Catholic Church’s adult faith-formation process.
+Her S.T.L. degree in Pastoral and Liturgical Theology is from JST-SCU.
+Deborah’s academic interests include catechesis, contextual theology, ecclesiology, practical theology, sacramental and liturgical theology, and theological anthropology.
+She is writing a book on practical theology.

-Deborah served as president of the Association of Graduate Programs in Ministry (AGPIM) from February 2023 to February 2024.
-She co-founded “Action Research Church and Society” (ARCS), a Heythrop College project that facilitated theological reflection on pastoral practice through its partnerships with a diverse set of church groups and non-profit agencies in London and the UK.
-Deborah explored evangelization and mission in the Catholic Church in England and Wales, and worked in parish, university, and sixth-form college ministry.
+Deborah previously co-founded “Action Research Church and Society” (ARCS), a Heythrop College project that facilitated theological reflection on pastoral practice through its partnerships with church groups and non-profit agencies in London and the UK.
+She also worked in parish, university, and sixth-form college ministry in the UK.

 - Theology of Ministry and Practice